couchbase/spring/README.md

-          -t             target operations throughput (infinity by default) -s             average value size in bytes (2048 by default) -i             number of existing items (0 by default) -w             fractional ratio of working set (1.0 by default) -n             number of workers (1 by default)
+          -t             target operations throughput (infinity by default) -s             average value size in bytes (2048 by default) -i             number of existing items (0 by default) -w             percentage of items in working set, 100 by default -W             percentage of operations that hit working set, 100 by default -n             number of workers (1 by default)

 Examples